 Root canal therapy, also endodontic treatment, is a form of dental treatment that repairs the inside of a tooth.
-A dental specialist who performs endodontic treatment is referred to as an endodontist.
+A dental specialist who performs endodontic treatment is referred to as an endodontist near you.
 If your tooth is damaged on the inside, either through infection or injury, root canal therapy in Wynnewood, PA can save the tooth and help you forego an extraction.

 Here at Wynnewood Dental Arts, we’re driven by our commitment to preserve our patients’ teeth and ensure lifetimes of beautiful, healthy, and confident smiles.
 When you visit our office, our dentist, Dr. Thomas DeFinnis, will thoroughly assess your needs before recommending the most appropriate treatment.
 We only recommend tooth removal if it’s in the best interest of the individual.

 There are two types of root canal treatments—non-surgical and surgical root canals.

 Non-surgical root canals are similar to deep fillings.
 Dr. Thomas DeFinnis begins by taking your dental x-rays to determine the extent of damage and the curvature of your root canals.
 Next, the dentist administers appropriate anesthesia to manage pain and discomfort.
 Using a dental drill and root canal files, the dentist removes all infected pulp from the root canals.
 After extensive cleaning and disinfection, the dentist seals the tooth using gutta-percha material.

 If your tooth structure is significantly damaged, our dentist may use a dental crown to restore the tooth’s function and appearance.